 So come on Google help us out, I just might decide to be your friend again.

 Solution: Have your blogs designed with speed in mind.
-Reduce the number of plug ins you use, smush your images, or host them on places like Smug Mug (enter code: mecBO5dC4Y0AU for a $5 discount).
+Reduce the number of plug ins you use, smush your images.

 Research what are the best optimization strategies and plug ins to reduce your loading time.